Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Courses_README.md

 4. **Industry Internship** *(Prácticas externas)*
 5. **Master's Thesis** *(Trabajo Fin de Máster (TFM))*

-> 📌 *Note: The courses corresponding to modules 4 and 5 —*Industry Internship* and *Master’s Thesis*— **are not included within this folder**, but are instead organized in their own separate directories, at the same hierarchical level as `Courses/`, for better structure and direct access.*

 ---

 ## 🗂️ Structure of this folder